-Every year before the winners of American Library Association's Youth Media Awards are announced, CPL librarians come together to discuss all things teen literature and nominate our own Mock Book Awards to honor some of our favorite titles of the year.
-Here are the 2017 teen books we chose.
+Every year before the winners of American Library Association's Youth Media Awards are announced, our teen librarians come together to honor some of our favorite titles of the year while discovering new books to recommend to you!
+Here are the 2018 winners as selected by our staff.

 Mock Printz Award for Literary Excellence

 Winner: Sadie: Haunting and super creepy, this is a story of loss, lies and betrayal wrapped in a tale of two sisters.
 After Sadie’s little sister Maddie is murdered, she takes off to find the killer and get revenge.
 When Sadie’s car is found abandoned outside their Colorado trailer park, a podcast called “The Girls” investigates clues to find Sadie in this gritty, suspenseful thriller.

 Mock Morris Award for Best Debut Novel